AnthonyArmour/holbertonschool-zero_day/0x03-git/README.md

-This is another Git project
+This is another Git project and I am now making changes for the next part